TV1 (Malaysian TV network)

-RTM TV1 (stylised as tv1) is a Malaysian commercial free-to-air public television channel owned and operated by Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
+RTM TV1 (stylised as tv1) is a Malaysian free-to-air public television channel owned and operated by Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
 Launched on 28 December 1963, TV1 is the first and oldest TV station in Malaysia.
 The channel primarily broadcasts infotainment, entertainment & news programming.
-TV1 is one of the traditional FTA TV channels in Malaysia.
+TV1 is one of the traditional free-to-air TV channels in Malaysia.

 History

 Setup

 Speaking at his return from the Commonwealth Broadcasting Conference in New Delhi on 13 February 1960, Mr. A. T. Read said that television would soon come to Malaya, and that the existing network of microwave transmitters, with adequate modifications, would be used for television transmission.
 A 1963 target was set on 8 January 1962.

 On 8 May 1962, Mohamad Sopiee announced that the first television station would be built in Kuala Lumpur, covering the states of Selangor and Negeri Sembilan.
 Initial projections aimed at the installation of 20,000 television sets, compared to 9,000 in Thailand and 4,000 in the Philippines.
 The radio and TV licences were going to be merged, as well as an allotment for a TV test survey and the arrival of two members of the Colombo Plan by the end of the year.

 Early in 1963, television experts from Canada assisted in the building of the national television service, aiming to build the Kuala Lumpur station within a year.
 The plan was budgeted at $10 million.
 Programmes were scheduled to start in December a one-channel service (Singapore had two channels under Malaysian rule) covering a radius of 15 miles from the capital.
 The service was planned to cover all of Malaya by June 1964, with a plan for two channels like Singapore.

 The British-owned Pye company had been given the contract to provide equipment to the then-upcoming television service in October 1963, namely a television transmitter and a film unit.